Volunteer with Sexual Violence Response

 Become a Peer Advocate

-Peer Advocates with the Sexual Violence Response program are students of all identities who are committed to responding to students impacted by sexual or intimate partner violence.
+Peer Advocates with the Sexual Violence Response (SVR) program are students of all identities who are committed to responding to students impacted by sexual or intimate partner violence.
 Volunteer candidates participate in 40 hours of training, as well as continuing education to gain an in-depth understanding of sexual and intimate partner violence, and build effective advocacy skills in response to disclosures of violence.

 Volunteers also go through a certification process prior to joining the program.
 Once candidates have successfully completed training and certification, they become certified New York State Department of Health Rape Crisis Counselors.